jonahbeckford/dk/docs/SPECIFICATION.md

 | `${SLOT.File.Darwin_arm64}` | Only if the end-user machine's ABI | The install directory    |
 |                             | is `darwin_arm64`                  |                          |

-#### ${NEWTHUNKS}
+#### ${MOREINCLUDES}

-The directory that the thunk can place new `*.thunk.json` thunk object files into.
-These thunks are executed before the output files are evaluated.
+The directory that the function can place new `*.values.json` values files into.
+These values will be available to [MORECOMMANDS](#morecommands).

-It is an error to use `${NEWTHUNKS}` if `.function.newthunks` was not set to `true`.
+#### ${MORECOMMANDS}

+A file containing [zero or more value shell commands](#value-shell-language-vsl) that the function can write into.
+Any commands in the file are executed after the precommands and the form function, and after [MOREINCLUDES](#moreincludes) has been scanned, but before the output files are verified.

 #### ${/} directory separator

 The directory separator.
 Except for one edge case (below), it is always `/` even on Windows.
-That is, thunk commands can assume the `/` separator, which can simplify thunk code when the thunk interacts with MSYS2.
+That is, form commands can assume the `/` separator, which can simplify function code when the function interacts with MSYS2.

-There is a special edge case for the install thunk controller: the install thunk controller will set the directory separator to `\` on Windows and `/` on Unix.
+There is a special edge case for the build system in install mode: the build system in install mode will set the directory separator to `\` on Windows and `/` on Unix.
 This allows installation to canonicalized UNC paths for Windows like the remote file `\\Server2\Share\Test\Foo.txt` or [long-path capable](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry) `\\?\C:\Test\Foo.txt`.

 #### ${.exe}